cgerson/cgerson.github.io/_posts/2015-08-10-citimodels.md

 I looked concretely at three months of data: from Dec 1st 2014 until Feb 28th 2015.
 This data contained over 800,000 bike trips, over 5,000 unique bikes and 329 Citibike stations.

 Data thoughts: Great dataset.
 Really clean.
 Some expected datatype conversions needed.
 Some bike trips passed the 24 hour mark, and a few users with birth years before 1900.
-Grandpas stealing bikes, no doubt.

 ## CitiFeatureExtraction